alac6469/Principles-Paper/FinalDraft.md

 Clearly, this user is happy with the fact that his code behaves as expected.

-While a large majority of users appreciated the improvement to arrays in Scala 2.8, there were certainly some people who found a few flaws in the new implementation.
-For instance, in Jesse Eicher's, Daily Scala, he wrote a blog post called "Scala 2.8 Arrays are not Traversables."
-In this post he points out many pros and also some cons on the new implementation of the Scala Array.
-As the title of the post infers, his main concern with the new Scala Arrays is that they are non-traversable.
-He shows this in an example:
+While a large majority of users appreciated the improvement to arrays in Scala 2.8, there were some people who found a few flaws in the new implementation.
+For instance, in Jesse Eicher's [Daily Scala](http://daily-scala.blogspot.com/2010/04/scala-28-arrays-are-not-traversables.html), he points out many pros and also some cons on the new implementation of the Scala Array.
+His main concern with the new Scala Arrays is that they are non-traversable.
+He shows this in the example below:

 ~~~~~
 scala> def x(t:Traversable[Int]) = t.isInstanceOf[Array[_]]